codefresh-io/cap-docs.codefresh.io/_docs/integrations/argocd.md

 Documentation: "https://codefresh.io/docs/docs/ci-cd-guides/gitops-deployments/"
 ```

-Once the installation is complete, you should see the agent health status:
+Once the installation is complete, you should see the agent's health status:

 {% include image.html
   lightbox="true"